zmap/zgrab2/README.md

 Zgrab 2.0
 =========

-This framework contains the new ZGrab framework, and will eventually replace https://github.com/zmap/zgrab.
+This repo contains the new ZGrab framework, and will eventually replace https://github.com/zmap/zgrab.

 ## Building